vmbrasseur/Public_Speaking/CONTRIBUTING.md

 ## Share the project

 Even if you don't have a resource to add to the collection, sharing the collection with others is a very valuable form of contribution.
 The project is only useful if, well, it's used.
 Please share a link to the project with anyone who might need a helpful hand with their public speaking.
+We're grateful for the help in spreading the project to those who need it.

 ## For more help